Leadership rules and team building are much-talked-about leadership topics in today’s business world.

 Support them, go to bat for them, take steps to build team-member confidence, and trust that says, “I trust that you made the right decision and that you are working for the good of the team.”

 Mentor them to instill a personal and spiritual connection to you, the leader, and to the team.
 Make them feel like a valued member of the organization.

-Help them problem solve personal issues that prevent their total focus on the team vision and purpose.
+Help them problem-solve personal issues that prevent their total focus on the team’s vision and purpose.
 Take an interest in their life and their well-being.

 3. Don’t Hit Anyone – Conflict Resolution

-Leadership must be ready and capable to resolve conflicts, regardless of the magnitude of the problem.
+Leadership must be ready and capable of resolving conflicts, regardless of the magnitude of the problem.

-Leaders need to be skilled in relationship building with empathy, exhibiting a caring attitude about individual success and professional growth.
+Leaders need to be skilled in relationship building with empathy and exhibiting a caring attitude about individual success and professional growth.

 Create team accountability practices that enable individual team members to resolve internal conflicts.
 Resolve disruptive issues at the lowest level possible.

 Leadership requires a keen eye for disruptions in the personal lives of team members that interferes with their ability to perform at high levels of success.

 4. You Have to Look Good – A Professional Appearance